WilliamHYZhang/PGuide/README.md

 Clicking on add feedback on the class page, while looged in, will take you to the feedback page.
 This page displays a form that asks for overall rating, difficulty, enjoyment, hours spent, and comments.
 Sliders that increment by 1 on a scale of 1-10 are used from overall rating, difficulty, and enjoyment.
 The value of the slider is displayed on the right of the slider so the user will know what value they are submitting.
 Hours spent has an input box to type a number or buttons that allow the user to increment to the number they want to submit.
 Comments is an input box that takes in anything.
 If there is not all fields are completed, there will be an error.
 If rating, difficulty, enjoyment, and hours spent are not integer values, there will be an error.

 Clicking add feedback will submit the feedback and redirect the user to the class page, where the statistics will be updated with the new feedback.

+If a user submits another feedback for a PSET that they have already submitted feedback for, the new feedback will replace the previous feedback.

 # For admin
 Log in for admin access on the log in page, which can be reached from the navigation bar on the homepage.